vadimeisenbergibm/envoy-generic-forward-proxy/README.md

   `http_proxy=localhost:8080 curl http://httpbin.org/headers -H "foo: bar"`

 * Test the envoy proxy with nginx proxy.
 Note that here the traffic is catched by iptables and forwarded to the Envoy proxy.
-Verify in nginx logs and Envoy stats that the traffic indeed passed thru Envoy and nginx.

   `curl httpbin.org/headers -H "foo:bar"`

   `curl edition.cnn.com:443`

   Note the HTTP call to the port 443.
 Nginx will perform TLS origination.

+*  Verify in nginx logs and Envoy stats that the traffic indeed passed thru Envoy and nginx.
+   * Nginx logs

+     `kubectl logs sidecar-forward-proxy nginx`

+      you should see log lines similar to:

+      `127.0.0.1 - - [02/Mar/2018:06:32:39 +0000] "GET http://httpbin.org/headers HTTP/1.1" 200 191 "-" "curl/7.47.0"`

+    * Envoy stats

+      `kubectl exec -it sidecar-forward-proxy -c envoy -- curl localhost:8001/stats | grep http.eress_http.downstream_rq`

+       Check the number of `http.eress_http.downstream_rq_2xx` - the number of times 2xx code was returned.

 ## Technical details
 * allow_absolute_urls directive